 Cord blood banking industry typically provides two types of services.
 The first type of services, also known as private cord blood banking services, generally involve collection, testing, processing and storage of cord blood for expectant parents who choose to subscribe for such services for the benefit of their children and other family members.
 The cord blood unit deposited is available only to the child or a family member when stem cells are needed for a transplant to treat the medical condition of the child or a family member.
 The second type of services, also known as public cord blood banking services, generally involve collection of cord blood from the parents who intend to donate the cord blood of their newborns.
 The donated cord blood is subsequently made available for anyone if it is a match for patients in need of stem cell transplants or for medical research.
-Some cord blood banks only provide private cord blood banking services, others only provide public cord blood banking services and still others provide both.
-Cord blood banks that only provide public cord blood banking services are typically non-profit organizations.
+Some cord blood banks only provide private cord blood banking services are typically non-profit organizations.
 Therefore, revenues generated by cord blood banks that provide private cord blood banking services are the key drivers behind promoting the cord blood banking industry.